 The built-in stopwatch is accurate to 1/100th of a second for the first 60 minutes, after which the accuracy changes to one second, and the total measuring capacity of 24 hours.
-You can measure elapsed time and lap/split time.
-There’s also a countdown timer that has a range of 60 minutes, accurate to 1 second.
+You can measure elapsed time and lap/split time and there’s also a 60-minute countdown timer.

 There are 5 daily alarms available to set and an on/off hourly time signal, as well as a battery level indicator so you can ensure that the battery has received enough sunlight/artificial light.
 To conserve energy, the Power Saving features blanks out the display automatically when not in use (left in the dark).

 A full auto-calender displays the day (days of the week can be selected in six languages), date, month, and year (accurate to 2099).
 You can run the digital display in a 12/24 hour format.
 The push buttons can be set to have a tone when operated or not.